alfredo1995/Csharp/README.md

-criar a propriedade do objeto(tipo int(nullable)) na entidade ExecucaoObraEdificacao.cs
+criando a propriedade do objeto(tipo int(nullable)) na entidade ExecucaoObraEdificacao.cs

 	public int?
 Status_Do_Processo { get; set; }
         public const bool status_do_processo_obrigatorio = false;

-chamando a propriedade do objeto(tipo enum(null))  no construtor e injetando a propriedade no response da entidade ExecucaoObraEdificacaoResponse.cs  (DePara)
+setando a propriedade do objeto(tipo enum(null))  no construtor e injetando a propriedade no response da entidade ExecucaoObraEdificacaoResponse.cs  (DePara)

 	//chamando a propriedade do obj no construtor ( fazendo build ) public StatusExecucaoObraEdificacao Status_Do_Processo_Id { get; set; }